pulumi/docs/content/blog/copilot-lessons/index.md

 <!--more-->

 The user was trying to force-delete a stack that still had resources.
 Copilot confidently suggested using a `--force` flag, which is a perfectly logical solution, except this flag doesn't exist in Pulumi.
-This is a day in the life of building on LLMs – hallucinations are a fact of life.
+This was pure hallucination!

-But this particular error, this is a specific type of hallucination,  I now have a solution for, and now that we've launched our REST API and Copilot has been running in production for a bit, I want to share some lessons we've learned building with LLMs.
+Welcome to a day in the life of building with LLMs.
+But this particular error, this is a specific type of hallucination that I now have a solution for.
+And now that [we've launched our REST API](/blog/pulumi-copilot-rest/) and Copilot has been running in production for a bit, **I want to share some lessons we've learned building with LLMs**.

 Let's start with the fundamental tension between software engineering and prompt engineering.